PVieiraCoding/web/README.md

 Glad to see you here!<br><br>
 I´m a freelancer developer, dedicated to turning ideas into innovative solutions!

-As a IT Network and Systems Administration and a freelancer developer with a passion for creating beautiful, functional, and user-centered digital experiences.
+As a IT Tech and a freelancer developer with a passion for creating beautiful, functional, and user-centered digital experiences.

  [Challenge me](mailto:pvieiracoding@gmail.com)  😎
 <br/>